brprice/deploy-rs/examples/system/README.md

 3. `nix run . -- .#example.hello`
 4. See that it worked: log in to the vm as 'hello', and run `systemctl --user status hello`
    TODO: currently this complains about "Unknown key name "WantedBy" in section "Unit".
+   TODO: unfortunately, the changes to the vm don't quite survive a reboot in the way one may expect, via the ./result/bin/run-... script,
+	 since /boot is mounted from a fresh copy of the original boot drive, and thus quitting the vm and re-running the script will boot the original system (before any deploys).
+However, the changes outside of /boot will survive!
 # Past here is not tested :-P
 5. ???
 6. PROFIT!!!